Lai-YT/webcam-applications/teacher/README.md

 # Teacher Monitor

-The monitor view on the Teacher-end.
+The monitor view and controller of the Teacher-end.

+## Database

+The database of statuses and grades of students are also stored in the Teacher-end.